informatics-lab/covid19-dataset-documentation/README_non-commercial_data.md

 This data is for COVID-19 researchers to explore relationships between COVID-19 and environmental factors.
 It is offered under a non-commercial license.

+## Stay up to date

+Stay up to date with new datasets, corrections, redactions and useful or important information by subscribing to our [Google Groups mailing list](https://groups.google.com/forum/#!forum/met-office-covid-19-data-and-platform-updates/join)

 ## License

 _Users are required to acknowledge the Met Office as the source of these data by including the following attribution statement in any resulting products, publications or applications: “Contains Met Office data licensed under the Non-Commercial government license version v2.0”_